awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-create.md

 1. On the **Set deployment options** page, provide the accounts and Regions into which you want to add stacks for your stack set\.

-   AWS CloudFormation will deploy stacks in the specified accounts within the first Region, then moves on to the next, and so on, as long as a Region's deployment failures do not exceed a specified failure tolerance\.
+   AWS CloudFormation will deploy stacks in the specified accounts within the first Region, then moves on to the next, and so on, as long as a Region's deployment failures don't exceed a specified failure tolerance\.

    1. \[Self\-managed permissions\] For **Deployment targets**, choose **Deploy stacks in accounts**\.
 Paste your target account numbers in the text box, separating multiple numbers with commas\.